-Organizations without simple and easy to use tools for collecting and analyzing their observational safety data often fall behind on collecting and analyzing their data.
-Employees conducting observations may also face fatigue in conducting observations or in entering their results without easy to use data entry tools.
-Without a continuous stream of high quality data, a key part of the observation feed back loop is missing and a company's BBS program may loose steam and effectiveness.
+Organizations without simple and easy-to-use tools for collecting and analyzing their observational safety data often fall behind on collecting and analyzing their data.
+Employees conducting observations may also face fatigue in conducting observations or in entering their results without easy-to-use data entry tools.
+Without a continuous stream of high-quality data, a key part of the observation feedback loop is missing and a company's BBS program may lose steam and effectiveness.
 Or to quote a common data system phrase - "Garbage in / Garbage Out".

 Vector EHS Management provides multiple ways to solve this problem of collecting and analyzing large amounts of BBS data with the Vector EHS Behavior Based Safety Software.
 Check out this information about this module and/or sign up for a demo today.